geoscixyz/gpg/content/inversion/inversion_discretization.rst

 is the response of the ith observation location due to a cell of constant density in the jth cell.
 (Remember the cell can be 1D (layer), 2D or 3D).

-The above discretisation allows the data to be written in matrix form:
+The above discretization allows the data to be written in matrix form:

 .. math::
 		d=Gm